Disclaimer: Affiliate links are used in this blog post. Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 From the Book: “Highly credentialed experts can become so narrow-minded that they actually get worse with experience, even while becoming more confident—a dangerous combination.”

 Range is the entrepreneur’s best friend.
 You finally get permission to explore and experiment with any and every discipline that’s interesting to you.
 And in doing so, in becoming a person with massive range, you become an original thinker and an unstoppable force in whatever your next venture may be.

 Remember: You’re not a specialist—you’re a generalist.
-Your success as an entrepreneur in the fitness industry or any small business endeavor is determined by how well you handle all of the massively varying roles and responsibilities required of you.
+Your success as a fitness entrepreneur or any small business endeavor is determined by how well you handle all of the massively varying roles and responsibilities required of you.

 Be not afraid, therefore, to go well outside the lines of your typical business or entrepreneurship books.
 Be bold.
 Be brave.
 Explore in all the nooks and crannies.
 If you do, you’ll become one of the extraordinary entrepreneurs of the world.